O-X-L/haproxy-ja4/README.md

 # HAProxy - JA4 TLS Client-Fingerprint - Lua Plugin

-## WARNING: Not production ready

-This plugin depends on [HAProxy Features that will be release in version 3.1](https://github.com/haproxy/haproxy/issues/2495)!
+You need to run [HAProxy 3.1 or higher](https://github.com/haproxy/haproxy/issues/2495) to use this plugin!

-If these features are not yet available in your version - it will fail with the error `attempt to call a nil value (method 'ssl_fc_supported_versions_bin')`
+If the needed features are not yet available in your version - it will fail with the error `attempt to call a nil value (method 'ssl_fc_supported_versions_bin')`

 ----